Brennvo/uibuilder/README.md

 # UIBuilder
 Typed HTML templates using TypeScript's TSX files.

+## Typed Templates

+UIBuilder is a HTML templating library in the style of Mustache and Handlebars, for Web application development using TypeScript.
+Because of compile-time checking and "Intellisense" UIBuilder is a better choice than Mustache or Handlebars.

+UIBuilder templates are written using TypeScript's TSX syntax which mixes HTML with TypeScript.
+If you know HTML and TypeScript you already know TSX.
+You use regular HTML tags for composing UI elements, and regular TypeScript for loops and conditionals.
+Building custom elements (Components) is supported.

+TypeScript compiler is needed to compile TSX files.
+Visual Studio is not needed.
+However, if you use Visual Studio you get benefits such as:
+* Auto-indent
+* Syntax coloring
+* Type checking
+* Intellisense suggestions for TypeScript expressions
+* Refactoring: you can rename variables without worrying about breaking your templates
+* Error checking squiggly lines as you type:
+    * Mismatched HTML tags
+    * TypeScript syntax errors
+* Put breakpoints inside your template

 ## JSX for Web Components
 UIBuilder brings the power and convenience of JSX to Web Components.